 Uses of Tung Oil

 Tung oil extends the lifespan of the wood because, aside from being waterproof, it is also acid resistant.
-It brings great benefits to the wood by protecting it from damage caused by water and other liquid.
+It brings great benefits to the wood by protecting it from damage caused by water and other liquids.

 Another outstanding characteristic of tung oil is that it will not alter the wood’s original color.
 Even though it may darken woods with lighter shades and enhance the grain when applied, it will not permanently change the wood color.
 Once you remove it, the wood will retain its original color.